 I have found a variety of practical tools based on Cognitive-Behavior Therapy that I can teach my therapy patients who have anxiety disorders such as phobias, panic attacks, or chronic worry.
 Some tools are based on changing thoughts, others on changing behavior, and still others involve changing physiological responses.
 The more aspects of anxiety we can decrease, the lower the chance of relapse post-therapy.

-(1) Reevaluating how likely it is to happen
+(1) Re-evaluating how likely it is that the negative event will happen

 Anxiety makes you feel like a threat is imminent, yet most of the time what you worry about never happens.
 By recording your worries and how many came true, you can begin to notice how much you overestimate the likelihood of negative events actually happening.